Elektrobit/crinit/README.md

 As described above, Crinit needs a global series-file containing global configuration options as well as a list of task configurations.
-Examples for a local demonstration inside the build environment (see [Build Instructions](#Build Instructions) below) are available in `config/test/` and examples to use as a starting point for a minimal system boot are available in `config/example/`.
+Examples for a local demonstration inside the build environment (see [Build Instructions](#build-instructions) below) are available in `config/test/` and examples to use as a starting point for a minimal system boot are available in `config/example/`.

 The general format of crinit configuration files is INI-style `KEY = value` pairs.
 Some settings may be array-like,